 In primary school, 3 methods of division are taught, each of which vary in difficulty.
 They are:

 - Short division (also known as the bus stop method)

 Chunking is a method that is used to divide larger numbers that cannot be divided mentally.

 When using the chunking method, children will repeatedly subtract the divisor from the dividend until there is an answer.
 For example, 12 ÷ 3 would be solved by doing 12 – 3 to get 9, 9 – 3 to get 6, 6 – 3 to get 3, and then 3 – 3 to get to 0.

 When all of the times 3 has been subtracted from 12 are counted up (4), it becomes clear that the answer is 4.

 What is short division?

-Short division, also known as the bus stop method, is a quick and effective method to work out division with larger numbers.
+Short division is a quick and effective method to work out division with larger numbers.